sergant210/Middlewares/README.md

 // In this case they are the same.
 So no need to return it.
 // return 'ListenerManager';
 ```
-In the manager point the file name in the "middlewares_listeners" system setting.
+Put the file name in the "middlewares_listeners" system setting.
 Or you can do it in the global middleware:
 ```$php
 // global.php